woj76/gs_usb_leonardo/README.md

 simply because after gs_usb_leonardo is installed the ACM port disappears and is only present when in the bootloader mode.
-The file reset_ground_pads.jpg shows the ground and reset pads on the board that you need to short to reset the device into the bootloader -- END OF WARNING.
+The file reset_ground_pads.jpg shows the ground and reset pads on the board that you need to short to reset the device into the bootloader.
+The other (PNG) file shows a suggestion on where you can connect the reset pin on the DB9 CAN connector for convenience. -- END OF WARNING.

 So now you can say "make install", the upload hex file will be generated and the installer will wait for the indicated ACM port (the default is /dev/ttyACM0, to